yalotfi/K-Means-Clustering/README.md

-# K-Means CLustering From Scratch
+# K-Means Clustering From Scratch

 Application of the K-Means algorithm to cluster delivery driver data.